-In 2008, Betsy Markey won election to the U.S. House of Representatives, having defeated a three-term incumbent in a traditionally Republican region.
-With her background as a successful entrepreneur and business owner, she advocated restoring fiscal responsibility in Washington through pay-as-you-go budget rules and earmark reform.
+In 2008 Betsy Markey won election to the United States House of Representatives, having defeated a three-term incumbent in a traditionally Republican region.
+With her background as a successful entrepreneur and business owner, she advocated for a new approach to federal spending, including pay-as-you-go budget rules and earmark reform.
 “We have to start turning this country in a new direction with regard to our economy, our energy policy, and we need people with a fresh perspective to do it.
 People are tired of the same old politics of the past,” Markey stated.1

 Betsy Markey was born in Cresskill, Bergen County, New Jersey, on April 27, 1956—one of seven children—to Thomas and Catherine Markey.
 Raised by a Democratic father and a Republican mother, politics was a part of her life from an early age.
-After high school, she earned a B.S. in political science at the University of Florida in 1978 and began working for Representative Herb Harris of Virginia as a legislative assistant for the House Subcommittee on Post Office and Civil Service.
-She simultaneously earned a master’s of public administration from American University in 1983.
-She and her husband, Jim Kelley, raised three children—Katie, Erin, and Al.2
+After high school, she earned a BS in political science at the University of Florida in 1978 and began working for Virginia Representative Herbert Eugene Harris II as a legislative assistant for the House Post Office and Civil Service Committee.
+She simultaneously earned a master of public administration from American University in Washington, DC, in 1983.
+She and her husband, Jim Kelley, raised three children: Katie, Erin, and Al.2

-After receiving her degree, she completed a fellowship in the Treasury Department before joining the newly-formed Office of Information Systems Security in the State Department to develop computer security policies.3 After leaving the State Department, Markey and her husband founded a successful IT consulting business named Syscom Services.
-In 1995, she moved to Colorado, where she became active in local politics and founded the Northern Colorado Democratic Business Coalition.
+After receiving her degree, Markey completed a fellowship in the Treasury Department before joining the newly-formed Office of Information Systems Security in the State Department to develop computer security policies.
+After leaving the State Department, Markey and her husband founded a successful IT consulting business.
+In 1995 she moved to Colorado, where she became active in local politics and founded the Northern Colorado Democratic Business Coalition.
 From 2002 to 2005, Markey served as chair of the Larimer County Democratic Party.
-She became the regional director of northern and eastern Colorado for U.S. Senator Ken Salazar, an area encompassing a large portion of the district she would later represent.
+She became the regional director of northern and eastern Colorado for United States Senator Kenneth Lee Salazar, an area encompassing a large portion of the district she would later represent.3

-After two years of service as regional director, Markey announced her intent to challenge the three–term incumbent, Representative Marilyn N. Musgrave, to represent rural, eastern Colorado.
-Musgrave’s re-election margins had been steadily declining with each race.4 Markey’s fundraising proficiency, the lack of any competition in the Democratic primary, the support she received from the Democratic Congressional Campaign Committee, among others, and her decision to position herself in the center made the race in a Republican district competitive.5 She also received endorsements from environmental and women–rights groups.6 After a rigorous, bitter campaign, Markey cruised to an unexpectedly large victory, with 56 percent of the vote to Musgrave’s 43.8 percent.7
+After two years as regional director, Markey announced that she would challenge Marilyn N. Musgrave, a three-term incumbent, to represent rural eastern Colorado in the U.S. House.
+Musgrave’s re-election margins had been steadily declining with each race.4 Markey was a skilled fundraiser and faced no competition in the Democratic primary.
+She won endorsements from environmental and women rights groups and received support from the Democratic Congressional Campaign Committee.5 Markey ran as a centrist in the general election, and after a rigorous, bitter campaign, she cruised to an unexpectedly large victory, winning 56 percent of the vote to Musgrave’s 44 percent.6

-Upon entering the House, Betsy Markey received appointments to the Agriculture and Transportation and Infrastructure Committees.8 She introduced legislation to withhold 15 percent of allocated highway funds to states that do not prohibit use of electronic devices while driving in a school zone.
-She sponsored legislation to increase veterans’ access to back and spinal treatment and to expand veterans’ access to educational scholarships.
-She also sponsored the Credit Rate Freeze Act of 2009 (H.R.
-3959) to prevent increases in credit card rates and fees.9 In early 2009, Markey backed the $787 billion economic recovery package, emphasizing that the law would “begin putting Americans back to work and our country back on its feet.”10 Over the course of the 111th Congress (2009–2011), she proved a loyal supporter of her party’s domestic agenda, voting for the American Clean Energy and Security Act, and Wall Street and Consumer Protection Act.
+Upon entering the House, Markey was assigned to the Agriculture Committee and the Transportation and Infrastructure Committee.7 She introduced legislation to withhold 15 percent of allocated highway funds to states that do not prohibit use of electronic devices while driving in a school zone.
+She sponsored legislation enabling veterans to more easily seek back and spinal treatment and worked to expand veterans’ access to educational scholarships.8 She also sponsored the Credit Rate Freeze Act of 2009 to prevent increases in credit card rates and fees.9 In early 2009, Markey backed the Barack Obama administration’s $787 billion stimulus package to help stabilize the economy after the financial collapse, emphasizing that the law would “begin putting Americans back to work and our country back on its feet.”10 Over the course of the 111th Congress (2009–2011), she proved a loyal supporter of her party’s domestic agenda, voting for the American Clean Energy and Security Act, and the Wall Street and Consumer Protection Act.
 She also voted for the Patient Protection and Affordable Care Act, describing it as “the culmination of decades of work to bring some sanity to our health care system.”11

-1Daniel J. Chacon, “Competitive Streak at an Early Age, Markey’s Early Drive in Large Family Helps Shape Her for Contest,” 11 October 2008, Rocky Mountain News: 22.
+1Daniel J. Chacon, “Competitive Streak at an Early Age, Markey’s Early Drive in Large Family Helps Shape Her for Contest,” 11 October 2008, Rocky Mountain News (Denver, CO): 22.

 10M.E.
 Sprengelmeyer, “All 7 Democrats in Delegation Put it on the Line for Package,” 14 February 2009, Rocky Mountain News: 25.